data-exp-lab/deepgit/devlog/building-dependency-graph/README.md

 #### Nodes

 All of the repository information are get through GitHub API once we have their full name (ex: `data-exp-lab/deepgit`).
+Remember to use the token, so that the server won't block you.

 ```python
 from github import Github